 The complications of growing hemp in the Emerald Triangle.

-Stories Thomas Oliver
+Stories Thomas Oliver and emwebadmin

 Ah, hemp.
 The redheaded stepchild of the Cannabis sativa plant.
 Rumors abound regarding its uses, origin, and dangers—and its relationship to mankind is perhaps more vexing and fraught with misinformation even than “true” cannabis.